rauland/iac/README.md

 ### Actions Pipeline
 Workflows bootstrap and call Terraform modules with infrastructure being declared in `Environments`.
+Plans use tokens that have read only access.
+Applys and Destroys require pipeline approval for write access.

 ### Wireguard VPN
 Connections to the Proxmox API is done securely over Wireguard.
 With this solution no runner is required in your environment.